A film concert by William Kentridge and Philip Miller

 Event scheduled in relation with the exhibition "Art/Afrique, le nouvel atelier"

 Being presented for the first time in Paris, Paper Music is a cross-genre performance (opera, theatre, film concert) designed by artist William Kentridge and composer Philip Miller.
 This film concert combines images from various animated films, both old and new, created by William Kentridge from his charcoal-and-ink drawings, accompanied by live music composed by Philip Miller.
-Paper Music is performed by two operatic vocalists, Ann Masina (South Africa) and Joanna Dudley (Australia), accompanied on the piano by Vincenzo Pasquariello (Italy).
+Paper Music is performed the operatic vocalist Joanna Dudley (Australia), accompanied on the piano by Vincenzo Pasquariello (Italy).
 This burlesque, poetic work takes the audience on a truly unique, immersive journey.

 William Kentridge, video